Lamentis: Plot

 Before Loki and the Time Variance Authority (TVA) arrive in 2050 Alabama to apprehend her, the Variant, also known as Sylvie, projects an emulated memory into her captive TVA agent, Hunter C-20, to collect information about the location of the Time-Keepers, the TVA's supposed creators.
 Sylvie and Loki arrive at the TVA from Alabama.
 She attempts to visit the Time-Keepers while he tries to apprehend her.
 However, TVA Judge Ravonna Renslayer appears and attacks them both.
 Loki uses a TemPad to teleport himself and Sylvie away.

 They arrive at 2077 Lamentis-1, a moon that is about to be crushed by a planet, but neither can escape due to the TemPad having run out of power.
-They agree to work together because Loki has magically hidden the TemPad while only Sylvie knows how to recharge it.
+They reluctantly agree to work together because Loki has magically hidden the TemPad while only Sylvie knows how to recharge it.
 The two surreptitiously travel on a train bound for the ark, an evacuation spaceship, intending to use it to recharge the TemPad.
+Despite initial hostility, the two slowly begin to bond and compare life experiences.
 However, Loki gets drunk and draws attention to himself, leading to guards fighting him and Sylvie.
-She follows him when he is thrown off the train and both discover that the TemPad was broken as a result.
+She follows him when he is thrown off the train, and both discover that the TemPad was broken as a result.
 The two change their plan, traveling on foot in hopes of commandeering the ark to escape.

 During the journey, Sylvie tells Loki that the TVA employees are all variants.
 Loki realizes that the TVA employees do not know this, as he was previously told that they were creations of the Time-Keepers.
 Loki and Sylvie fight their way through guards while avoiding a meteor shower trying to board the ark, but it is destroyed by a meteor before they can board it, leaving them stranded.

 Production

 Development

 By September 2018, Marvel Studios was developing a limited series starring Tom Hiddleston's Loki from the Marvel Cinematic Universe (MCU) films.
 Loki was confirmed to be in development by Disney CEO Bob Iger in November.
 Kate Herron was hired to direct the series in August 2019.
 Herron and head writer Michael Waldron executive produce alongside Hiddleston and Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Stephen Broussard.
 The third episode, titled "Lamentis", was written by Bisha K. Ali, who was inspired by the films Before Sunrise (1995) and Children of Men (2006).
-"Lamentis" was released on Disney+ on June 23, 2021.